High-Level Gait Training Platform – ReoAmbulator™

 - Highly intuitive user interface with multi-language support

-- Versatile, user-friendly therapy management software gives therapists full control of the session and the ability to determine the training module (Multitasking or Gait Analysis), the mode of operation (passive to various adaptive active modes), and to customize exercises tailored to each patient’s specific abilities, which leads to improved ambulatory outcomes
+- Versatile, user-friendly therapy management software gives therapists full control of the session and the ability to determine the training module (Multitasking or Gait Analysis) and the mode of operation (passive to various adaptive active modes), which leads to improved ambulatory outcomes.

 - Data collection and reports: